-How do you score internet providers?
+How does CNET score internet providers?

 Specifically, we score providers for speed, value and customer care.
 Here's how we approach each metric:

 It's what you're paying for, after all, so the first thing we consider is whether or not the provider offers a reasonably fast internet connection.
-It's a question that depends on context -- if you live in a city with access to fiber, then a slower, laggier satellite internet connection would seem like a big step down.
-If you're in a rural area and your only other option is a 10Mbps fixed wireless plan, then satellite might seem like a godsend.
+It's a question that depends on context: if you live in a city with access to fiber, then a slower, laggier satellite internet connection would seem like a big step down.
+If you're in a rural area and your only other option is a 10Mbps fixed wireless plan, satellite might seem like a godsend.

 Does the provider offer a good quality of speeds relative to other providers who use the same technology?

 What's the quality of speeds relative to all providers?

 How strong are the upload speeds?

 Are fast speeds available across a majority of the provider's footprint?

 Does the provider offer a decent variety of speeds relative to other providers?

-Internet plans are notorious for obfuscating their true costs using hidden fees and promotional trap rates that lure you in with a temporary deal. only to jack your bill up a year later.
+Internet plans are notorious for obfuscating their true costs using hidden fees and promotional trap rates that lure you in with a temporary deal only to jack your bill up a year later.
 We aim to take all of that into account, make it easy for you to understand the terms before you sign up, and find the plan in your area that offers the most bang for your buck.